-Nicole began her ministry of caring for mothers and children nearly twenty years ago.
+Nicole began her ministry of caring for mothers and children over twenty years ago.
 Her desire was to help mothers learn to care for their children, but the need for an orphanage quickly became apparent.
-Centre for Children International Life Line d’Haiti is currently home to nearly 100 children.
+Centre for Children International Life Line d’Haiti is currently home to nearly 70 children.
 Many are in the process of being adopted while others will “age out” and be sent out into Haiti to make their own way one day.
 Every effort is made to ensure that these children will be ready for what awaits them outside the compound walls through The Oasis Project.
 Click HERE to view photos of all the children living at Lifeline Orphanage.

 In most developed nations, education is a government requirement for all children.
 In Haiti, however, it is a privilege even to receive the fundamental basics of education.

 At Centre for Children International Lifeline d’Haiti, an education is available not only to the children who live at the orphanage but to approximately 300 village children as well.
 For more information on the library at the compound, click HERE.
 The support of Haiti Lifeline Ministries makes it possible for the children to acquire the life-altering ability to read and write as well as providing the truly life-giving knowledge of Jesus Christ as Lord and Savior.